The Trouble with Mouth Breathing and Treatment Options

 Mouth Breathing and Supplemental Oxygen

-There are two well-known research studies that examined oxygen saturation in mouth breathers; each produced results that contradicted the other.
-The first[8] measured oxygen saturation in 323 subjects who were mouth breathers.
+The first measured oxygen saturation in 323 subjects who were mouth breathers.
 Of these, 34.6% had normal (95% or greater) oxygen saturation levels, 22.6% had an oxygen saturation of 95% and 42.8% were considered hypoxic, having an oxygen saturation of less than 95%.
 The study concluded that, while mouth breathing doesn’t always lead to hypoxia, it can contribute to it.
+[8]

 In the second study involving 10 healthy subjects, researchers analyzed gas samples taken from the tip of a nasal cannula positioned in the nasopharynx, an area in the back of the throat.
 The study concluded that subjects who breathed through their mouths while using supplemental oxygen had a significantly higher FIO2 (fraction of inspired oxygen) than those who didn’t.
 However, an editorial published in Respiratory Care disputed the validity of this study, stating that the results were likely to be inaccurate.
 Under normal circumstances, when a patient breathes supplemental oxygen through a nasal cannula, they breathe a combination of oxygen mixed with room air.
 During mouth breathing, oxygen delivered through a nasal cannula doesn’t mix with room air; it is pushed through the nose and into the nasopharynx where it remains highly concentrated.
-Gas samples taken from an oxygen-enriched area may yield a higher concentration of oxygen, but they are unlikely to represent a patient’s true oxygen concentration because the gas is undiluted by room air.[9,10]
+Gas samples taken from an oxygen-enriched area may yield a higher concentration of oxygen, but they are unlikely to represent a patient’s true oxygen concentration because the gas is undiluted by room air.[9]

 If you are a mouth breather and want to know how to stop mouth breathing, it is important to try to discover the cause.
 Once you know the cause, you can treat it, which will help resolve the symptom of mouth breathing.
 If you cannot find the cause on your own, seek help from a specialist.
+Once accurately diagnosed, you can address treatment options which may include the following:

-• Practice nose breathing vs. mouth breathing: If you are a mouth breather, it has likely become a habit, so practicing your nasal breathing technique can actually be a surprisingly effective way to change your breathing.
+Practice nose breathing vs. mouth breathing – If you are a mouth breather, it has likely become a habit, so practicing your nasal breathing technique can actually be a surprisingly effective way to change your breathing.
 Try to pay attention to the way you breathe throughout the day.
-Then, once you have noticed a pattern in the times that you typically breathe through your mouth, work on intentionally changing the way you breathe at those times.[13]
+Then, once you have noticed a pattern in the times that you typically breathe through your mouth, work on intentionally changing the way you breathe at those times.
+[10]

 Frequently Asked Questions About Mouth Breathing